Inspection Reports for

 Findings

 The survey found the most serious deficiencies to be 'E' level deficiencies, pattern, with no harm but potential for more than minimal harm that is not immediate jeopardy.
-A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance was not achieved.
+Remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance is not achieved.

 Deficiencies (1)